 The Rhode Island Supreme Court has consistently held that it effectuates legislative intent by examining a statute in its entirety and giving words their plain and ordinary meaning.
 In re Falstaff Brewing Corp., 637 A.2d 1047 (R.I.
 1994).
 If a statute is clear and unambiguous, "the Court must interpret the statute literally and must give the words of the statute their plain and ordinary meanings."
 Oliveira v.
 Lombardi, 794 A.2d 453 (R.I.
 2002) (citation omitted).
 The Supreme Court has also established that it will not interpret legislative enactments in a manner that renders them nugatory or that would produce an unreasonable result.
 See Defenders of Animals v.
 Dept. of Environmental Management, 553 A.2d 541 (R.I.
-1989) (citation omitted).
+1989).
 In cases where a statute may contain ambiguous language, the Rhode Island Supreme Court has consistently held that the legislative intent must be considered.
 Providence Journal Co. v.
 Rodgers, 711 A.2d 1131 (R.I.
 1998).
-The statutory provisions must be examined in their entirety and the meaning most consistent with the policies and purposes of the legislature must be effectuated.
-Id.